Advice and tools for teachers to assess the progress of all learners and support more targeted teaching practices.

 - reflecting on findings

-- making informed judgements to improve student learning.
+- making informed and consistent judgements to improve student learning.

 Assessment for improved student learning and deep understanding requires a range of assessment practices to be used with three overarching purposes: